MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 ## Support for disconnected computers

 By default, the Azure Information Protection client automatically tries to connect to the Azure Information Protection service to download the latest Azure Information Protection policy.
 If you have computer that you know will not be able to connect to the Internet for a period of time, you can prevent the client from attempting to connect to the service by editing the registry.

 Locate the following value name and set the value data to **0**:

 **HKEY_CURRENT_USER\SOFTWARE\Microsoft\MSIP\EnablePolicyDownload**

 Make sure that the client has a valid policy file named **Policy.msip**, in the **%localappdata%\Microsoft\MSIP** folder.
 If necessary, you can export the policy from the Azure portal and copy the exported file to the client computer.
-You can also use this method to replace an out of date policy file with the latest, published policy.
+You can also use this method to replace an out-of-date policy file with the latest, published policy.

 ## Integration with Exchange message classification for a mobile device labeling solution